steevanb/php-url-test/README.md

     # this configurations will be applied to all tests in this file, if value is not defined, null or ~
 ```

+## ResponseBodyTransformer

+A response body transformer will modify response body at 2 differents steps:
+ * `expectedResponse.body.transformer`: transform expected response
+ * `response.body.transformer`: transform response

+List of available transformers:
+ * `json`: try to decode and reencode value, will transform response to null if data is not a valid JSON
+ * `uuid`: try to decode response (should be a valid JSON) and replace all UUID value by `____UUID____`

+## Create your own ResponseBodyTransformer

+To create your own ResponseBodyTransformer, you have to do this steps:
+ * Create a class who implement `steevanb\PhpUrlTest\ResponseBodyTransformer\ResponseBodyTransformerInterface`
+ * Register your ResponseBodyTransformer with `UrlTest::addResponseBodyTransformer()`

 ## Global configuration file

 You can define global configurations in _urltest.yml_.